 In calculating the average appliance UEC, each analysis considered the available product classes in the market.
 Navigant collected market share data to inform the distribution of the product classes and efficiency levels.
 For example, top-loading and front-loading clothes washers are different product classes with different average annual UECs.
 The standards impact analysis weights the product UEC by the market distribution of top-loading versus front-loading clothes washers.
 For some products, the model takes into account the efficiency distribution of products over time in both Pre-Case and Post-Case.
 Appendix C captures the details of key data fields and assumptions.

 As illustrated in Figure 1, Navigant calculated three UECs over the analysis.
 The first two are easily understood: the Pre-Case UEC and the Post-Case UEC.
 The third, the Sixth Power Plan UEC, begs the question, “why isn’t that the same as the model Pre-Case UEC, given the model’s Pre-Case scenario was meant to be aligned with the Sixth Power Plan?”
-The reason is that more-recent data was available to the team which affected inputs into the UEC.
+The reason is that more-recent data was available to the team, which affected inputs into the UEC.
 So, even when we maintain the baseline efficiency (say, the .65 EF for dishwashers) used in the Sixth Power Plan, the annual UEC is different because of changes in duty cycles assumptions.
 Section 2.3.3.4 includes a discussion of how the team reconciled the fact that these differences in UECs (and different shipments forecasts, for that matter) created different forecasts of available potential.
 The following characterizes each modeled UEC.

 Model Pre-Case UEC refers to the Pre-Case appliance UEC updated with best available data (although it maintains the frozen Sixth Power Plan efficiency assumption) and modeled through the analysis period.